 Ditch your tight tops for more loose and airy items such as strapless tops (not always ideal for ladies with bigger busts but they do offer plenty of ventilation) and blouses.
 Instead of skinny jeans, consider shorts and yoga pants.

 Yoga pants/fitness leggings are my favourite clothes to wear on holiday because they prevent chaffing and are built to wick away sweat and dry quickly.
 They’re so comfy for plane travel too plus they fold up into nothing when you’re trying to pack light.
+Some of my favourites are the Aerie leggings, they’re SO SOFT.
+Every time I’m in the USA I buy a pair.

 When it comes to deciding what to wear on holidays you definitely won’t want to wear socks and shoes when you’re on the beach soaking up the sun – you’ll want to spend your time walking around in sandals so that your toes can breathe.